-A Flip Tax is a fee that is paid in addition to the purchase price of a co-op apartment following a sale.
-It can be paid by either buyers or seller – more on that in a moment – and can be either a flat rate or percentage of the sale price or profit made.
-The price varies by building and can be hard to pin down.
-Because of NYC’s typical 6% real estate commission, closing costs for sellers are sky high.
+The co-op flip tax is a fee paid in addition to the purchase price of a co-op apartment following a sale.
+Either buyers or sellers can pay it – more on that in a moment – and it can be either a flat rate or percentage of the sale price or profit made.
+The amount varies by building and can be hard to pin down.
+Because of NYC’s average 6% real estate commission, closing costs for sellers are sky-high.
 Often more than 8% of the sales price.
-While you won’t be able to eliminate the Flip Tax you have a chance of being able to negotiate the 6% commission when selling.
+While you won’t be able to eliminate the Flip Tax, you have a chance to negotiate the 6% commission when selling.

-If you’re currently looking to buy a co-op you should ask early whether the property requires a flip tax to be paid by the buyer.
-In any case, the co-op doesn’t care who pays it, they just want to see it go into their reserves.
+If you’re looking to buy a co-op, you should ask early whether the property requires a flip tax to be paid by the buyer.
+The co-op doesn’t care who pays it; they want to see it go into their reserves.

 As mentioned above, the profit goes directly to a co-op’s operating expenses.
 The point is to avoid assessments and maintenance increases for the shareholders.
-With thousands of dollars in reserve funds, if the building requires a capital improvement project, often the flip taxes from past sales can pay for the project in full or at least a good part of it.
-In turn, the maintenance fees won’t need to be increased, and assessments wouldn’t be necessary either.
+With thousands of dollars in reserve funds, if the building requires a capital improvement project, the flip taxes from past sales can often pay for the project entirely or at least a good part.
+In turn, the maintenance fees won’t need an increase, and assessments wouldn’t be unnecessary.

 - Percentage of the gross sale price